abiwat/stock-analysis/README.md

 ## Overview of Project: Explain the purpose of this analysis.

 The client, Steve, is looking to do an analysis of the entire stock market for the last few years to determine which stocks have positive return on investment.
-To do this, I am refactoring a macro built to analysis 12 green stocks to report Total Daily Volume and the Return and to expand it to handle the entire stock market.
+To do this, I am refactoring a macro built to analyize 12 green stocks to report Total Daily Volume and the Return and to expand it to handle the entire stock market.

 ## Results:

-I am going to break the results down to the analysis of the data and then the analysis of the macro.
+I am going to break the results down to the analyize of the data and then the analyize of the macro.

 #### Data